-The customer data platform (CDP) space dates to about five years back, and now it’s developed a kind of critical mass.
-Funding for the industry grew by $680 million in the first half of 2019, and CDP employment was up 71% over the previous year.
+The customer data platform (CDP) space dates to about five years back, and now it’s developed a critical mass.
+Funding for the industry grew by $680 million in the first half of 2019, and CDP employment was up 71% in 2020.
+For 2022, CDPs are a key part of the analytics trend of open MarTech stacks.

 Customer data platforms are big news—even Salesforce is building one.